saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 :::caution
-Not compatible with versions below 4.7.0, which use [`rest-url`](#rest-url) to define the region.
-We recommend using `--region` over `--rest-url` to keep your CLI options more readable.
+Not compatible with versions below 4.7.0, which use the [`--rest-url`](#--rest-url) flag to define the region.
+We recommend using `--region` instead of `--rest-url` to keep your CLI options more readable.
 :::